AidanBugs/Obsidian/1) CWRU/In Progress/CSDS477 - Advanced Algorithms/Notes/MCNF Algorithms.md

 > $i,j$ both point to an exchange vertex $X$ which points back to $i$ and $j$ (through a temp vertex to prevent symmetric arcs) all with infinite capacity.
 Suppose all arcs have a cost of $BC+1$ see below

+> This makes it so that each node always has a path to every other node but note that some paths might require the use of the exchange vertex resulting in an infeasible solution in the original problem.

 **Question** Max cost of a MCNF? $\exists$ feasible solution

 - wlog no cycles bc they just increase the cost